 To change the liftgate to manual operation, press the switch on the center console to the OFF position.
 A message displays, POWER LIFTGATE OFF, to indicate that the liftgate is manual operation mode.
-See Driver Information Center (DIC) on page 5-27 for more information.
+See Driver Information Center (DIC) (With DIC Buttons) on page 5-24 or